 - Start a quiet or guided daily meditation practice

 What else would you add here?

 Also keep in mind that entering a new year may be hard for you.
-You may be grieving the loss of someone or something in 2022, or may be feeling like you didn’t accomplish a whole lot in the previous year.
+You may be grieving the loss of someone or something in 2023, or may be feeling like you didn’t accomplish a whole lot in the previous year.
 Know that however you’re feeling is valid, and that you’re not alone.
-I wish you all the best in 2023.
+I’m sending lots of love and support your way.
+I wish you all the best in 2024.
 Happy New Year!